scottqueen-bixal/BenefitsGPT/README.md

+# About

+This is a forked [example](link) that combines OpenAI and the Drools rules engine to prototype leveraging LLM systems with ChatGPT like interactions which are focused on providing benefits eligibility results to users.

+# Resources
+- A short list of [requirements](./REQUIREMENTS.md) consideration for future implementation.

+## Original Post

-# Power is nothing without control
+### Power is nothing without control

 What you can do nowadays with LLM systems like ChatGPT is simply mind-blowing.
 I must admit that I cannot stop being surprised and from time to time literally jumping from my seat thinking: "I didn't imagine that AI could do ALSO this!".
 What is a bit misleading here is that what we now call and tend to identify with Artificial Intelligence is actually Deep Learning which is only a subset of all AI technologies available.